Mahendranath Ray: Personal life

-In 1878, Mahendranath Roy married, Prabodhmayee Devi, the eldest daughter of Babu Srinibash Panja, a famous Jotedar.
+In 1878, Mahendranath Ray married, Prabodhmayee Devi, the eldest daughter of Babu Srinibash Panja, a famous Jotedar.

 Death and legacy

+Taken from the Vol 16, Issue 3 of the Calcutta Review, published after his death as tribute to his works and contribution.

-On 16 August 1925 Mahendranath Ray died at the age of 64 in his house at Bhowanipore of Calcutta.
+On 16 August 1925 Mahendranath Ray died at the age of 64 in his house at 2, Balaram Bose 1st Lane, Bhowanipore, Calcutta.
 His funeral was attended by most of the eminent personalities of the city and whole of Bengal at that time, such as Birendranath Sasmal, Sarat Chandra Bose and J M Sengupta.
 A huge procession was organised by the Indian National Congress.

+His bust at Tajpur Mahendranath Ray Institution, unveiled by Pranab Mukherjee himself.
+Who first started his career as a teacher in this very school.

-In the city of Howrah, near Shibpur, there is a road called "Mahendra Nath Roy Ln" named after him which connects the Grand Trunk Road and the Netaji Subhash road.
-In the front of the building of Howrah Municipal Corporation his bust stands, a garland is placed every year, on the founding day of the institution.
-Moreover, in his native village of Tajpur, near Amta, he founded a school called "Tajpur Mahendranath Roy institution" which continues to perform well.
+In the city of Howrah, near Shibpur, there is a road called "Mahendra Nath Ray Ln" named after him which connects the Grand Trunk Road and the Netaji Subhash road.
+In the front of the building of Howrah Municipal Corporation his bust stands, a garland is placed every year, on the founding day of the corporation.
+Moreover, in his native village of Tajpur, near Amta, he founded a school called "Tajpur Mahendranath Ray institution" in 1895, which continues to perform well.
+The former President of India, Pranab Mukherjee first began his career as an assistant teacher in this very school in 1957.
+He visited the school back in 2017, and also inaugurated a statue of Mahendra Nath Ray, during his visit.